LeoJuguet/report-internship2024/report.typ

 - arrays of words of fixed length at compile time
 - pointers that point to a memory space

 The user has to specify if a variable has to be in a register or on the stack.
-But this will not affect the static analysis.
+But this will not affect the safety analysis.

 A Jasmin program is a collection of: